vatsal0/tinker-cookbook/CONTRIBUTING.md

 To achieve this, we'll use the following structure around training scripts:

-- There's a main training function, such as `sft.py` or `rl_bandit/train.py`, which contains the main loop.
+- There's a main training function, such as [rl/train.py](tinker_cookbook/rl/train.py) or [supervised/train.py](tinker_cookbook/supervised/train.py), which contains the main loop.
     - This function contains a detailed config object (`Config`), which isn't constructable from the command line.
     - The config contains members that specify things like datasets and evals.
 However, these should be chz configs (with a `.build` method that constructs the actual object) or callables (we recommend using functools.partial).
 This way, the config is serializable, which is useful for sweeps.
-- There's an auxiliary script, called something like `sft_cli.py` or `rl_bandit/train_cli.py`, which contains a smaller config object (`CLIConfig`), which is constructable from the command line.
-This script is useful to let people get started with the library, without digging into a lot of code and learning about new classes.
+- There are launch scripts that assemble training configs (e.g., [recipes/math_rl/train.py](tinker_cookbook/recipes/math_rl/train.py)), which construct a smaller config object (`CLIConfig`) from the command line.

 ## Async

 Async is very useful for RL, where it allows us to make many queries in parallel (e.g., sampling calls).
 For all of the interfaces used in RL (such as the `Env` class), all the methods that take nontrivial amounts of time should be async.
-For some of the other code, such as `sft.py`, we've chosen not to use async methods, just to make it more beginner-friendly, as many python programmers are not familiar with async.
+For some of the other code, such as [recipes/sl_loop.py](tinker_cookbook/recipes/sl_loop.py), we've chosen not to use async methods, just to make it more beginner-friendly, as many python programmers are not familiar with async.

 ## Typing